J-Wengler/NLP_Paper/manuscript.md

 steps.
     1. StarGEO is queried to prepare the six queries.
 The prepareQueryData.py script takes two arguments.
 The first is a list of GEO identifiers and the second is the query number that these identifiers should belong to.
 PrepareQueryData.py creates a file system that contains all the abstract and titles of the series that correspond to each identifier.
 The file system will put each text file into the directory for the corresponding query.
+This script also randomly selects half of the data to be used as the training data.
     2. GetGeoQueries.py is run.
 This script uses text files generated by GEO to evaluate the performance of GEO.
 A detailed explanation of this is found below in the manual comparision section.
     3. A do loop iterates over the numbers 10,20, and 30.
 This numbers are the number of keywords that each model should try to identify from the text.
 Each iteration performs the following analysis.
         i.
 Six scripts that correspond to SciSpaCy, BioWordVec, FastTextWiki, SpaCy, FastTextSkipGram, and FastTextCBOW are run.
 Each of these scripts takes the following three arguments : number of keywords, vector size, and number of StarGEO articles.
 Each script performs the following steps:
             a.
 All candidate articles from StarGEO are queried
             b.
 The specific word vector model is loaded (SciSpaCy, BioWordVec, ...)
             c.
 For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
 This script prints to an output file the calculated similarity of each article using each combination
+            d.
+The top 1,10,100, and 500 articles are returned to compare against the articles that StarGEO previously identified as related.

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual evaluation.
 We first use the advanced search option on
 GEO to input the exact queries we used from StarGEO.
 To maintain consistency with StarGEO, the results are limited to series and human genomic data.
 A summary file of all the results is downloaded and analyzed.
-To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus and excluding SuperSeries.
+To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus while excluding SuperSeries.
 Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles from StarGEO.